-Therefore, they will challenge your perspective of your own society and your perspective on humanity as they blur the lines between justice and revenge– between love and obsession– between the beautiful and the grotesque– between good and evil.
+These 10 Korean movies will challenge your perspective of your own society and your perspective on humanity as they blur the lines between justice and revenge– love and obsession– beauty and ugliness.

 My Top 10 Must-Watch Korean Movies (English Subbed)

 Many of the Korean movies–most with English subtitles, on this list are independent films.
 Some of the independent films are by Kim Ki Duk, my favorite director.
 He is a controversial director in South Korea but critically acclaimed abroad.
 All of the movies on this list address issues within Korean society, issues that– in fact, pervade humanity.

 1. Address Unknown

 Set after the Korean war, a half-black, half-Korean boy lives with his mother in an abandoned school bus.
 While his Korean mother looks for his estranged black father by writing letters that always come back stamped “Address Unknown,” he struggles to fit in with Korean society.
 In the end, will he ever really belong in a place that has no place for him?

 A boy finally goes off to army, but he struggles to fit in and follow commands from his superiors, one of whom happens to be an old friend, or 형 (older Korean male).
 Slowly, the army changes him, but once he leaves will he be able to come to terms with the person he has become?

 Two men sell their bodies for sex as “hosts,” struggling to make ends meet and to make sense of the world they live in– a definite must-watch starring two of my favorite actors way before they blew up, Ha Jung Woo and Yoon Kye Sang!

 A secretly gay man falls in love with a boy who drives him home one day (designated driving services are popular in South Korea).
 Then, they meet again at a host bar where the boy is working.
 Although they fall in love, will their love survive the pressures of Korean society?
 (Stunning performance by Kim Nam Gil!)